 Welcome friends!
 Do you have a space in your home that only requires a minor update, but you just haven’t devoted the time to it?
 For me, it was our thermostat wall.
 I actually had a few frames (and random nails) placed here but weeks turned into months and honestly, I stopped seeing it.
 A few days ago I finally decided, enough is enough.
 I grabbed a few more frames and art prints I already had and finished this little project at last–and I LOVE it!
 I can’t believe what a difference this little vintage art gallery made.
-If you are trying to figure out your thermostat wall decor, I hope you find this post inspiring–especially if you have ignored it for years like I did 😉 I’ll be sharing tips for selecting and hanging art, as well as some wall art finds.
+If you are trying to figure out how to decorate around a thermostat in your home, I hope you find this post inspiring.
+Especially if you have ignored it for years like I did 😉 I’ll be sharing tips for selecting and hanging art, as well as some wall art finds.
 Let’s get started!

 This post contains affiliate links.
 If you click a link and make a purchase, I may receive a small commission at no additional cost to you.
 This helps support my blog and allows me to continue creating!
 For my policies, click HERE.